optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_use_the_dashboard.rst

 Overview
 ---------

-Estimagic provides a dashboard that allows to inspect one or several optimizations.
-The dashboard visualizes the databases created and updated by the optimizations.
+Estimagic provides a dashboard that allows to inspect an optimization.
+The dashboard visualizes the database created and updated by an optimization.
 You can start a dashboard by typing the following in your command-line interface:

 .. code-block:: bash

-    $ estimagic dashboard db1.db logs/db2.db logs/ **/*.db
+    $ estimagic dashboard db1.db

-As you can see, wildcards and recursive pattern matching are supported to find databases.
-Directories are automatically searched for nested databases.
 You can configure the behavior of the dashboard with additional command line arguments.

 To get a list of all supported arguments type ``estimagic dashboard --help`` :

 .. code-block::

-    Usage: estimagic dashboard [OPTIONS] DATABASE...
+    Usage: estimagic dashboard [OPTIONS] DATABASE_PATH

     Start the dashboard to visualize optimizations.